Residents views sought on new low-carbon city district plans

 The plans, developed in collaboration with stakeholders and communities, build on case studies from around the world on creating low-carbon, low-car-use districts.

 As part of a formal statutory consultation, leaflets are being delivered to 20,000 homes across the local area to gain residents’ feedback.
-The Shared Planning Service are running online Q&A sessions where residents can find out more about the proposals and ask questions to the team.
+The Shared Planning Service are running online Q&A sessions where residents can find out more about the proposals and ask the team questions.
 The draft plan is published online where people can comment.
-And you can find out more by watching our vision video below.
+You can find out more by watching our vision video below.

 The 20-year vision for the new district